microsoftgraph/microsoftgraph-postman-collections/README.md

 9. In the **MicrosoftGraph v1.0** collection on left hand side.
 Click on the **Get App-only Access Token**.
 Then click **Send** button on right hand side.

-*Optional* You can also provide a user name and password in the environment settions and use **Get User Access Token** instead. **It is not recommended to use production user accounts as this information is stored directly in Postman.
-This is also not a recommended approach for obtaining access tokens in production and should only be used for testing purposes.**
+**Optional** You can also provide a user name and password in the environment settions and use **Get User Access Token** instead.

+**IMPORTANT:** It is not recommended to use production user accounts as this information is stored directly in Postman.
+This is also not a recommended approach for obtaining access tokens in production and should only be used for testing purposes.

-10. Expand the *Users* folder and click on *Get Users*.
+10. Expand the **Users** folder and click on **Get Users**.
 Then Click the **Send** button.

 You are now up and running with Microsoft Graph v1.0 collections.

-NOTE: that if you wish to run other APIs in the collection, you will need to consent the required permissions for your application.
+**NOTE:** that if you wish to run other APIs in the collection, you will need to consent the required permissions for your application.

 ## Contribute